Sail & Bike along the coast of the Ijsselmeer. Once a salty sea, now the largest sweetwater lake in all of Holland!

 Bike ride: 37 km/23 miles

 From Vollenhove, cycle paths through open countryside lead you to the small town of Blokzijl.
 This is where you enter the Weerribben-Wieden National Park, the largest freshwater wetland in northwestern Europe and a peaceful oasis for plants, animals and humans.
 A bicycle path through the center of the park takes you far away from roads, immersing you in the tranquility of this region.
 Keep your eyes peeled for a fleeting kingfisher or—if you’re really lucky—an otter, the symbol of the park.
 You pass through Kalenberg, a village that till the fifties of the last century could be reached by boat only.
-A twisting route through an agricultural landscape of narrow strip fields surrounded by dikes takes you to the town of SintJansklooster and subsequently to the small city of Zwartsluis.
-Here you’ll get back on the ship.
+A twisting route through an agricultural landscape of narrow strip fields surrounded by dikes takes you to the lovely town of Giethoorn, known as “small Venice of the North”.

 In the morning you’ll disembark for your last half day of cycling.
 You’ll ride through the Oostvaardersplassen—a nature reserve on new land, left to find its own balance like nature did in old times on old land.
 Sections of the ride wind through forested areas, while others give you panoramic views of expansive reed beds and marshes.
 This is a birdwatchers’ paradise.
 The ship picks you up in the small harbor of Oostvaardersdiep for the return voyage to Amsterdam.
 Celebrate this marvelous week around the IJsselmeer while having a farewell dinner aboard the ship.